How to Make Painted Rock Garden Markers — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1If your rocks aren't perfectly flat, try to paint on the smoothest side.
-You can also use smaller rocks for simpler designs.
+You can also use smaller rocks for simpler designs or focus on abstract patterns that can accommodate slight irregularities in the rock's surface.

 - 2Experiment with different paint finishes like metallic or glitter paints for extra sparkle.
-Ensure they are outdoor-safe.
+Ensure they are outdoor-safe as some craft glitters can wash away or fade quickly when exposed to the elements.

 - 3For longer-lasting markers, apply two coats of sealant.
-Store them indoors during harsh weather if possible.
+Store them indoors during harsh weather, such as heavy rain, snow, or frost, if possible.
+This will significantly extend their lifespan and keep the colors vibrant.

 Related Activities You Might Enjoy